Turakar/fastar-loader/README.md

 loader.read_sequence(name="GCA_000146045.2.fna.gz", contig="BK006935.2", start=0, length=60)
 ```

-So far, the indices remain in local memory.
+So far, the indices remained in local memory.
 To enable shared memory usage and thereby pickling and multiprocessing for `FastarLoader`, use `FastarLoader.to_shared_memory()` (in-place).

 ## Development